MercyOroo1/Fuelics-Fuel-Management-System/README.md

 ## Description
 The Fuelics Fuel Management System is a command-line interface (CLI) application designed for efficient fuel management.
 This robust system provides a main menu which allows users to:

-   1. Add Suppliers and Products: Seamlessly register new suppliers into the database along with the products they supply.
+   1. *Add Suppliers and Products*: Seamlessly register new suppliers into the database along with the products they supply.
-   1. Add Retailers: Register retailers who can later be assigned specific products.
+   1. *Add Retailers*: Register retailers who can later be assigned specific products.
-   1. Assign Products to Retailers: Allocate fuel products to registered retailers.
+   1. *Assign Products to Retailers*: Allocate fuel products to registered retailers.
    1. Search Products by Retailer: Effortlessly find all products supplied by a particular retailer.
    1. List Products: Allows the user to list products with their retailers and suppliers, if a product lacks a supplier, the column for retailers shows none.
    1. List Retailers: Lists all retailers with the products they sell.
 If a retailer does not supply any product, the column for products displays none.